 Hildebrand et al (2009) Functional coupling between mGluR1 and Cav3.1 T-type calcium channels contributes to parallel fiber-induced fast calcium signaling within Purkinje cell dendritic spines.
 J Neurosci 29 9668 PMID: 19657020

 Do you know of a great paper that uses JNJ 16259685 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area